BiLei121/hybrid-dual-estimator/README.md

 ## Verify the results

-To verify our results in Table 1 as follows for the 5 LWE-based NIST candidates, one just need to run the estimator directly.
+To verify our results in Table 1 for the 5 LWE-based NIST candidates, one just need to run the estimator directly.
-The estimator
+The estimator only take less than 2 minutes for the core-SVP model, and for the practical model it takes about 10-20 minutes.

 ## Estimate a new scheme